AydaMkd/milestoneProject3-frontend/README.md

 # milestoneProject3-frontend
 This milestone project takes place at the end of the web engineer unit, and concludes the software development program.
-It's mean to put into practice the skills you learned in courses 9 (Cybersecurity), 10 (Principles of Programming with Python), and 11 (Advanced Topics)Â¸ as well as the rest of the course.
+It's mean to put into practice the skills you learned in courses 9 (Cybersecurity), 10 (Principles of Programming with Python), and 11 (Advanced Topics)¸ as well as the rest of the course.

 ## Deployment
 (add link)